insberr/schedule-personalizer/src/config/readme.md

-# How To Use Config Files
+# How to use config

+explain config here